Why do some startups quickly win big investments while others get rejected?

 If you’re planning to help startups and investors with Tech DD, here’s how you can do it smartly:

 - Partner with Experts: Collaborate with specialists in security, DevOps, and cloud.
+In this way, cloud optimisation services help expert partnerships reduce costs while maximising performance and scalability.

 - Automate Data Collection: Use tools to pull real-time metrics from GitHub, Jira, or AWS.